Library Resources

 Video & Media Resources

-Robert Fullilove, Professor of Sociomedical Sciences and Associate Dean of Community and Minority Affairs at the Columbia University Medical Center, traces the impact of slavery on African American public health today.
+Robert Fullilove, Professor of Sociomedical Sciences and Associate Dean of Community and Minority Affairs at the Columbia University Medical Center, traces the impact of slavery on African American public health today in this article.